-Recall configuration menu fields and controls.
+Recall configuration menu fields and controls

 Field or control Description Look in: Shows the current directory path to the location of a file.
 Tap on the file path and use a keyboard to enter a new save location.
 Or double-tap on the file name to open the virtual keyboard and enter a path.
 Tap the down arrow icon on the right end of the field to open a list of recent file save locations, up to a maximum of 20 locations.
-File type to open (tabs) Tabs on the left let you set which type of file to recall (Waveform, Setup, or Session).
+File type to open (tabs) Tabs on the left let you set which type of file to recall (Waveform, Setup, Mask, or Session).
 Selecting a file type sets the file extensions in the Files of Type field to the correct value.
 Drive The Drive column lists the directory structure, opening at the root (/) level.
-Use to quickly navigate to a location. ► C: Tap to list the contents of the directory in the Name pane. ▶ licenses Double-tap an item to display the directory and any subdirectories under it.
-Double-tap again to close that directory structure. ▶ scrnshots Drag the list up and down to show more entries. ▶ sessions ▶ setups ► System Volume Infor la wfmc Use the arrow buttons to navigate the file directory. < □ □ □ The left arrow navigates back to the previously visited folder.
+Use to quickly navigate to a location. ► C: Tap to list the contents of the directory in the Name pane. ▼ E: ▶ licenses Double-tap an item to display the directory and any subdirectories under it.
+Double-tap again to close that directory structure. ▶ scrnshots Drag the list up and down to show more entries. ▶ sessions ▶ setups System Volume Infor ▶ wfms Preview Displays the selected image in the directory on the preview pane.
+The image file formats supported for displaying are .PNG, .JPG, .TSS, and .BMP.
+Double click on the image file name in the directory or the previewed image to open and display the image widely.
+This feature is not supported for .TSS file format.
+Note: When multiple image files are selected in the directory, the last selected image will be displayed in the preview pane.

+Field or control Description Use the arrow buttons to navigate the file directory.
+The left arrow navigates back to the previously visited folder.
 The Right arrow navigates forward to the previously visited folder.
 The Up arrow navigates up one level from the current folder.
-Use to create a new directory (folder) at the current location.
+4 Use to create a new directory (folder) at the current location.
 Opens the new directory after it is created.
 File name Lists the selected file name.
 Files of type Use to select the file format you want to open.
 The drop-down list shows all file extension types that the instrument can read for the selected file type.
 Cancel Cancels the file open action and closes the configuration menu.
 Recall Recalls the selected file.
 Recalling a waveform file adds a Reference waveform badge to the Settings bar and displays the waveform as it fits in the current Horizontal setting.
 Recalling a Setup or Session immediately sets the oscilloscope to the settings in the file and displays any waveforms that were part of the recalled session.

-USB port drive names and locations.
 Use the following table to determine which drive to select when navigating to and/or selecting a file on system memory or a connected USB memory device.